dekuNukem/daytripper/assembly_guide.md

 ## Handling Bare Circuit Boards

-When handling the bare circuit board, it would be great if you can:
+When handling the bare circuit board, remember to:

 * Wash your hands first